-How to sync Notes for iPhone and iPad
+Keep notes in tact on all devices by syncing with your preferred service

 - Open Notes on your iPhone or iPad.

-- Tap the Back button at the top left of the screen until you're viewing your folders list.
+- Tap the Folders button at the top left of the screen to get back to your Folders.

 Tap Notes under the account you want to use.